simbricks/simbricks/README.md

 Next, to actually run simulations, you will also need to build the disk images with `make -jN build-images` (note this requires QEMU to be built first).
-This will build all our disk images, while `make build-images-min` will only build the base disk image (but not the NOPaxos or Memcache images used for some experiments).
+This will build all our disk images, while `make -jN build-images-min` will only build the base disk image (but not the NOPaxos or Memcache images used for some experiments).
 This step will again take 10 - 45 minutes depending on your machine and whether KVM acceleration is available but only needs to be run